Amended March 2023

 C. Serve as a source of information and advice for, and a means of communication between, DOJ Pride members, the Department (including policymakers, managers, and other employees), and all other interested individuals or groups.

 A. DOJ Pride’s interests and activities shall extend, to the extent practicable, to all Department offices (including the offices of the various United States Attorneys), boards, divisions, and other components or operations;

 B. DOJ Pride shall be nonpartisan and noncommercial, and shall be supported by contributions from its members and, to the extent available and appropriate, by contributions or other funding from the Department or from other individuals or groups;

 D. DOJ Pride shall exist to conduct activities of interest to its members, as determined through the democratic processes outlined below.

 A. Voting membership in DOJ Pride is open to any Department employee, individual contractor, or employee of a contractor, who supports the mission of DOJ Pride.

 B. Associate (non-voting) membership may be accorded by the Board of Directors (or any person designated by the Board) to any individual who is not qualified for voting membership, but who supports the mission of DOJ Pride.

 C. Sexual orientation and gender identity or expression are personal and often private matters, and all decisions about sharing such information must be made by the individual involved.
 To that end:

 2. The Secretary shall in addition maintain a list containing the names of and a means of contacting all current members of the Board of Directors, which shall be available to all members and to the public.
-Information concerning individual members shall not be made available in any other way or to any other person without the specific written consent of each individual involved.
+Information concerning individual members shall not be made available in any other way or to any other person without the specific written consent of everyone involved.

 3. It is the responsibility of all officers and members to maintain the confidentiality of other members, fellow employees, or other individuals who attend meetings or participate in other DOJ Pride activities.